mobxjs/mobx/docs/refguide/api.md

 - **`enforceActions: boolean`**: Enables / disables strict mode *globally*.
 In strict mode, it is not allowed to change any state outside of an [`action`](action.md).
 See also `allowStateChanges`.
 - **`isolateGlobalState: boolean`**: Isolates the global state of MobX, when there are multiple instances of MobX in the same environment.
 This is useful when you have an encapsulated library that is using MobX, living in the same page as the app that is using MobX.
 The reactivty inside the library will remain self-contained when you call `configure({isolateGlobalState: true})` inside the library.
 Additionally, MobX won't throw an error that there are multiple instances in the global scope.
 - **`disableErrorBoundaries: boolean`**: Use this to simplify debugging exceptions and prevent MobX from catching and rethrowing exceptions happening in your code.
+- **`computedRequiresReaction: boolean`**: Forbids the access of any unobserved computed value.
+Use this if you want to check whether you are using computed properties without a reactive context

 ## Direct Observable manipulation
 There is now an utility API that enables manipulating observable maps, objects and arrays with the same API.
 These api's are fully reactive, which means that even new property declarations can be detected by mobx if `set` is used to add them, and `values` or `keys` to iterate them.
   * **`values(thing)`** returns all values in the collection as array
   * **`keys(thing)`** returns all keys in the collection as array